splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/collaboration/collaboration.rst

    :description: This page provides an overview of how Observability Cloud helps team members collaborate with each other and other teams by sharing dashboards, queries, business workflows, and through alerting.

 SREs, developers, operations, and other teams efficiently collaborate in Splunk Observability Cloud by sharing dashboards, charts, queries, and by sending notifications.
-For more on notifications and alerting, see :ref:`toil-reduction`.
+For more on notifications and alerting, see :ref:`toil-reduction-toil-reduction`.

 Splunk Observability Cloud teams and alerting
 ===================================================================================
+The primary means of collaborating across teams is by setting up Observability Cloud teams, which serve as a security management tool because access and permissions in Observability Cloud are controlled by teams.
+Observability Cloud offers enterprise-grade management with token and access control.
+See :ref:`admin-manage-teams`

 Splunk APM
 ===================================================================================